amaurycoudr/checkers/README.md

 const party = new CheckersParty(options);
 ```

-To specify the rules of your party you can pass `options`.
+To specify the rules of your party you can pass an object `options`.

 ## party options